MusiKinesis® merges modern dance, music and Dalcroze techniques. It’s fresh, inclusive and relevant to 21st-century America.

 Music is naturally physical.
-When skilled musicians connect with essential elements of movement in music, they discover new dimensions of depth, nuance, and meaning.
-I offer free exercises and ideas for approaching specific pieces of music (with free scores) in my searchable “Ideas to Try” collection.
+So when skilled musicians connect with essential elements of movement in music, they discover new dimensions of depth, nuance, and meaning.
+You’ll find free exercises and ideas for approaching specific pieces of music (with free scores) in the blog and my searchable “Ideas to Try” collection.

 Children know the natural connections among music, movement, communication, imagination and growth.
-We may have more to learn from them than to teach them.
-Even so, MusiKinesis has books available based on earlier years of my Eurhythmics teaching, meant to model processes (most of my specifics have changed).
-Find plenty of free ideas here in “Ideas to Try.”
+That’s why we might have more to learn from them than to teach them.
+Even so, MusiKinesis® has books available based on my early years of Eurhythmics teaching.
+You’ll find plenty of free ideas here, too.

 Miss Hill’s Valentine

 Children’s Song: The Cat is in the Snow